When Do You Apply for Medicaid?

 When to apply for long-term care Medicaid depends entirely on which benefits a person is applying for.
 In other words, the right time for submitting an application, depends entirely on the level of care the individual requires.

-To be more specific, the point of entry into Medicaid depends on whether the individual resides in a nursing home, an assisted living facility, or is living at home.
+To be more specific, the point of entry into Medicaid depends on whether the individual resides in:

 When it comes to long-term care, there are two primary Medicaid programs: